joeyda3rd/modbus-power-supply/README.md

 #2 See struct below from documentation.
 #3 no idea
 #4 when it's reading 0x0233 that equals voltage has 2 decimal places, current 3, power 3
-#7, #14 Not sure, Looks like 2 integers to make a 32 digit number (first register is first 16 digits, 2nd is last 16)
+#7, #14 Not sure, it says "32 digit capacity", maybe 2 integers to make a 32 digit number (first register is first 16 digits, 2nd is last 16)
+#14 type (range as it's calle in docs) says 0-65535 (unsigned short) but I question that since it's a combination of two registers like #7

 ```
 // protection status bit